MTGMAD/Fedi-Sleuth/README.md

 ---

-**Note**: This application is not affiliated with or endorsed by Pixelfed.
-It's an independent client built using the public Pixelfed API.
+**Note**: This application is not affiliated with or endorsed by Pixelfed, Mastodon, or Bluesky.
+It's an independent client built using their public APIs.

 ## Features